indiana-university/rivet-source/src/components/modal/README.md

 ### openOnInit

 This option is intended to allow your modal to open on page load.
-Pass through the `openOnInit` option set to `true` when you instantiate the modal to enable this.
+Pass in the `openOnInit` option set to `true` when you instantiate the modal to enable this.

 ```
 document.newModal = new Rivet.Modal(modalElement, { openOnInit: true });